duck-bongos/pylateral_facial_symmetry/README.md

 * :briefcase: LICENSE: A copy of my 3-Clause license.
 Free commercial use is NOT granted.
 * :ledger: README: The document you are currently reading.
 * :fire: mediapipe_dataset_utils.py: A module for building generic sets of `mediapipe` identifying landmarks.
-* :pencil: report.pdf: The final report for this project.
+* :pencil: CSE_528_Project_Report.pdf: The final report for this project.
 This document describes what approaches were taken and how.

 ### Code Dependencies